virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 #Handling Custom Errors

 The Cloud Scripting engine provides functionality for handling custom errors.
-These possible errors should be described in separate block `errorHandlers`.
+These possible errors should be described within a separate `errorHandlers` block.
 The handling errors relates to action result codes.
 These codes can be found at [Jelastic Console Log Panel](/troubleshooting/) after action was executed.
-Therefore, Jelastic customers can predefine possible messages for such errors.
+Therefore, you can predefine a message text that will be displayed in case of an error occurance.

 There is a list of predefined popup windows which can be displayed while custom errors are handled: